matn7/CS-Notes/src/main/java/compact/CSTheory.md

 String result = oauth2RestTemplate.getForObject(url, String.class);
 ```

-- This is just a basic example of how to configure OAuth 2.0 in a Java application, you can customize it according to
-your needs, and add the appropriate scopes, redirects, and other configurations.
 - Also, note that you should not put your `client_id`, `client_secret`, `redirect_uris`, and other sensitive data in
 the code, you should use an environment variable, or a configuration file and read them in runtime.